dennisduu/tt10-monobit/docs/info.md

 ## How to test

-Input 128 binary bitstream and this device will output the result.
+Input 128 binary bitstream each bit last 5 clock cycles and this device will output the result.

 ## External hardware

-na
+No External Hardware